tehmaze-labs/lollipop/README.md

 Python 3 ssh agent that allows ACL-based key access.

+This project is not intended for production use, and is mostly research into the inner workings of the *SSH agent protocol*.
+For learning purposes only!

 WARNING
 -------

-*Do not use this for production purposes, storing private encryption keys in Python is NOT secure.*
+**Do not use this for production purposes, storing private encryption keys in Python is NOT secure.**

+**Python's garbage collection does NOT guarantee private keys to be removed from memory if they are no longer being used.**

+**This daemon is NOT secure.**

 Features